1839 February 25th – Frederik Eduard Maria Blekman born in Amsterdam to Eduard Matthijs Nicolaas Blekman and Susanna Catharina van der Hulst

 1863 October – writes letter to Japan Herald regarding Shimonoseki campaign, as interpreter attached to French admiral

-1864 May – Staying at Cataldi Hotel in London with Mme Blekman, where he met his father
+1864 May – Staying at Cataldi Hotel in London with Mme Blekman (Omoto?), where he met his father

 1864 June – Mr Blekman and Mr Blekman junior and servant travel from Marseilles to Shanghai and arrive in Hong Kong as Messrs Blekman from Marseilles along with the Japanese Embassy